gbdev/pandocs/content/Video_Display.md

 ### FF44 - LY (LCDC Y-Coordinate) (R)

-The LY indicates the vertical line to which the present data is transferred to the LCD driver.
-The LY can take on any value between 0 through 153.
-The values between 144 and 153 indicate the V-Blank period.
+LY indicates the current horizontal line, which might be about to be drawn, being drawn, or just been drawn.
+LY can hold any value from 0 to 153.
+The values from 144 to 153 indicate the VBlank period.

 ### FF45 - LYC (LY Compare) (R/W)